DFE-Digital/check-an-early-years-qualification/tests/Dfe.EarlyYearsQualification.E2ETests/README.md

 - Run the tests with: ``npx playwright install`` (install all playwright browsers)
 - Run the tests with: ``npx playwright test`` (add --ui to run the tests in playwrights UI)

 The e2e tests are set up to use mock content, the smoke tests are set up to use contentful.
-If smoke tests fail, check that the mock content contains required content
+If e2e tests fail, check that the mock content contains required content